Dennis Deer

-Dennis Deer (born August 7, 1972), is an American politician serving as the Cook County Commissioner for the 2nd district.
-The district contains many neighborhoods in Chicago, including portions of the Loop, Near West Side, Near South Side, North Lawndale, Englewood, and Washington Park community areas.
-He is a member of the Democratic Party.
+Dennis Deer (August 7, 1972 – June 23, 2024) was an American politician who served as the Cook County Commissioner for the 2nd district from 2017 until his death.
+He represented many neighborhoods in Chicago, including portions of the Loop, Near West Side, Near South Side, North Lawndale, Englewood, and Washington Park community areas.
+He was a member of the Democratic Party.

 Early life and career

-Deer was born and raised in the North Lawndale neighborhood of Chicago.
+Deer was born on August 7, 1972, and raised in the North Lawndale neighborhood of Chicago.
 He attended Collins High School in Chicago.
 After high school, he left the Chicago area to attend Jackson State University and obtained his Bachelor of Science in elementary/special education and Master of Science in rehabilitation psychology.
-He later obtained his Ph.D. in christian psychology from Agape Theological Institute.
-Deer became interested in studying behavioral health after witnessing a murder at the age of 10 and suffering from PTSD.

-He has also earned certifications as a Licensed Clinical Professional Counselor, forensic counselor, rehabilitation counselor, corrective thinking therapist, and Illinois law enforcement standards and training instructor.
+Deer became interested in studying behavioral health after witnessing a murder at the age of 10 and suffering from post-traumatic stress disorder.
+He later obtained his Ph.D. in Christian psychology from Agape Theological Institute.
+He also earned certifications as a Licensed Clinical Professional Counselor, forensic counselor, rehabilitation counselor, corrective thinking therapist, and Illinois law enforcement standards and training instructor.

 Deer returned to Chicago after university and founded Deer Rehabilitation Services, a therapy services provider in North Lawndale with a specialty in rehabilitating ex-offenders.
-He also founded and served on the executive committee of the North Lawndale Community Coordinating Council, a group of community stakeholders working to guide comprehensive planning and implementation in North Lawndale.
+He also co-founded and served on the executive committee of the North Lawndale Community Coordinating Council, a group of community stakeholders working to guide comprehensive planning and implementation in North Lawndale.
 In his capacity as president of Deer Rehabilitation Services, Deer graduated from the Goldman Sachs 10,000 Small Businesses program and the Chicago Urban League nextONE business acceleration program.

-In 2018, Deer became the Vice President of Organizational Health and Management for the Lawndale Christian Legal Center, a nonprofit provider of holistic legal services to people 24 years or younger that utilizes restorative justice.
+In 2018, Deer became the Vice-President of Organizational Health and Management for the Lawndale Christian Legal Center, a nonprofit provider of holistic legal services to people 24 years or younger that utilizes restorative justice.
 As of 2020, Deer was also a landlord.